Oct 12, 2020

 6 (1) An insurer shall issue, or cause its agent to issue, an insurance card to a person with whom a contract of automobile insurance is made or whose contract of automobile insurance is renewed.

-How Do I Replace My Lost Car Insurance Card?
+How Do I Replace My Lost Insurance Card?

-If you lose or misplace your proof of insurance documents, contact your insurance company right away.
+If you lose or misplace your proof of insurance documents, contact your insurer right away.
 Depending on the company, you may be able to download a temporary insurance card and order policy documents online.

 Proof Of Insurance Laws In Ontario

-In Ontario, you are required by law to have proof of insurance with you in your vehicle when driving.
+You are required by law to have proof of insurance with you in your vehicle when driving.
 Failure to produce proof of insurance could result in a fine if you are pulled over by the police.
-Here is what you need to know about proof of car insurance laws in Ontario :
+Here is what you need to know about proof of car insurance laws :

 Burden Of Proof Is On Driver